 Historically when you think of West Virginia University athletics, what may come to mind is the great traditions that happen in Morgantown.
 Things like singing country roads, striping the stadium on fall afternoons, or you may think of more public faces such as head basketball coach Bob Huggins.
 Even college football stars Will Grier or Tavon Austin are some of the more memorable names in recent history.
 West Virginia has never had trouble letting the world know the types of athletes it produces from Olympians to top ten draft picks, but you never really hear much regarding West Virginia and its baseball team- until now.
+Don’t let your kids feel left out when all of the other teams have pins for trading and your team doesn’t, order custom trading pin for your whole team members now!

 Every year, Opening Day is a regarded as a holiday for baseball fans.
 It represents a new year and represents an opportunity for any team to win game 1 of 162.
 It is the beginning of the marathon that is Major League Baseball and gives fans the feeling that summer is right around the corner.
 Opening Day is also the day where teams will showcase their best talent.
 With everyone starting on the same day, and every team being well rested after a long five month offseason, teams will usually look to their best pitcher or their “ace” to pitch in the first game of the year.